Chebyshev pseudosite matrix product state approach for the spectral functions of electron-phonon coupling systems: Methods

-In practice, a random pseudosite MPS is chosen as the initial variational wave function unless explicitly stated.
-The procedure in Fig.~\ref{Fig.main1}(b) is achieved by successive singular value decompositions (SVD) \cite{SCHOLLWOCK201196,PhysRevA.81.062337,PhysRevB.95.035129}, during which singular values less than $10^{-7}$ are ignored for simplicity.
-Such truncations will bring in errors, which are estimated by $\varepsilon_{\mathrm{local}}$ and $\varepsilon_{\mathrm{global}}$,
+In practice, we usually start with a random pseudosite MPS as the initial variational wave function, unless otherwise specified.
+The procedure depicted in Fig.~\ref{Fig.main1}(b) is carried out through successive singular value decompositions (SVD)~\cite{SCHOLLWOCK201196,PhysRevA.81.062337,PhysRevB.95.035129}, during which singular values less than $10^{-7}$ are ignored for simplicity.
+These truncations may introduce errors, which are estimated by $\varepsilon_{\mathrm{local}}$ and $\varepsilon_{\mathrm{global}}$,